mermaidpurse/wrapsher/docs/roadmap.md

   and not being so redundant (I think the compiler can put them all in the context arguments to `_wsh_check_return` so we don't need all those `_wsh_line=` at all).
+- reflist scanning (probably) makes recursion on lists terribly slow.
+Some optimization can be done by putting more into reflists (iterating vs recursing). probably reflist scanning could be better if the referenced type was pointed to (would save a dereference).
+But long-term the whole garbage avoidance/collection scheme may need to be revisited.

 ## MVP